qped-eu/mass/src/tutorials/qped-design.md

 6. [Generated Feedback](#design-generated-feedback)

 ## <a id="design-general-information"></a>General Information
-The Design Checker is a sub-component to a Mass Checker that is able to execute all kinds of checkers (e.g. checkers for syntax, style, semantic, class, test):
+The Metrics Checker is a sub-component to a Mass Checker that is able to execute all kinds of checkers (e.g. checkers for syntax, style, semantic, class, test):

 ```mermaid
 graph LR